 Not surprisingly, those running affiliate programs thought affiliate marketing never deserves a bad reputation.

-Affiliate marketing is effective for gaining new audiences and customers
+Affiliate marketing is effective for gaining new audiences

 Marketers didn’t just rate affiliate marketing as credible; they also rated it as effective means of gaining new audiences and customers.
 This was a sentiment shared by both those who run and don’t run affiliate programs.